 - 2 1⁄2 tablespoons of chilli paste (we used sambal oelek)

 - 4 tablespoons of peanut oil

 - 1 teaspoon of flaky sea salt

 - 250ml coconut milk

 Put the garlic, shallots, lemongrass, ginger, chilli paste and oil into a processor and blitz until you have a thick smooth paste.
 Tip into a pan and place over a medium heat.
 Fry, stirring often for 20 minutes.

-After 20 minutes add the peanut butter, sugar, salt, paprika and tamarind paste and continue to cook for a further minute.
+After 20 minutes add the smooth peanut butter, sugar, salt, paprika and tamarind paste and continue to cook for a further minute.
 Add the coconut milk and stir until combined.

 If not very thick, simmer until it reaches the perfect dressing consistency.
 Remove from the heat and let cool.
 Store in a sterilised jar in the fridge & before using loosen slightly with a little splash of hot water.
 Makes approximately 800g of dressing.

 Assemble all the salad ingredients in a bowl and finish with a generous drizzle of the dressing.

 Pip’s Top Tip: Remember to give your nut butter a good stir before using it, as the oils can naturally separate.
 This is because there is no palm oil in any of our nut butters, which is often added to stop this natural separation.